 BRIDGESTONE BT016 are race tyres from 7 or more years ago, so the carcass si not so light like other tyres, so I decided to tested in my 3cv.
 WOW!.
-The handling is excellent, the grip is awesome and the bike feels that 50 kg. are removed from it.
-I dont know about the duration at the moment.
-I will inform.
+The handling is excellent, the grip is awesome and the bike feels that 50 kg. are removed from the bike.
+Their duration is no more than 5.000 km. in fast riding.
 RECOMENDED

 I was a little reluctant after my bad experience with the T30 tyres, but I trust on the advice of my friends from Neumaticos Richard in Madrid, and I fitted a pair in Madrid in the beginning of my 2019 summer holydays annual travel.
 The main requirement was a 10.000 km minimum life, not to make a pit stop in the middle of my travel, so that I didn't repeat with the excellent and sport Dunlops RoadSmart III.